 Spread out your substrate in a shady part of your garden, top it with a layer of Wine Cap sawdust spawn, add another layer of substrate and give the entire bed a good soak of water.
 This species is perfect for mushroom growers who don't want to wait a year before they start to see mushrooms.
 If you inoculate a wood chip bed with Wine Cap in the spring, you'll likely have mushrooms popping up by early autumn!

-The preferred method for growing Shiitake mushrooms is by inoculating logs with Shiitake spawn.
-The process is relatively simple- drill holes in a freshly cut hardwood log (ideally oak, though beech and some species of maple will suffice), fill the holes with Shiitake sawdust or plug spawn and seal the holes with melted wax.
-Watch the video below to see the full inoculation process or read more about the process here
+The preferred method for growing Shiitake mushrooms is by inoculating logs with Shiitake sawdust spawn.
+The process is relatively simple: drill holes in a freshly cut hardwood log (ideally oak, though beech and some species of maple will suffice), fill the holes with Shiitake sawdust or plug spawn and seal the holes with melted wax.
+Watch the video below to see the full inoculation process or read more about the process here.

 When you're ready to grow Shiitakes, using an Outdoor Mushroom Log Kit is the most accessible way to begin your journey into mushroom cultivation.
 This mushroom grow kit give you all the supplies you need to jump right into having edible mushrooms right in your back yard!

-We created our Indoor Grow at Home Kits to bring mushroom growing to the masses.
-Each mushroom grow kit is a block of sawdust that has been colonized by oyster mushroom mycelium.
+We created our indoor Spray & Grow Kits to bring mushroom growing to the masses.
+Each mushroom grow kit is a block of sawdust that has been colonized by Oyster mushroom mycelium.
 Simply cut a slit in the plastic against the block, spritz it with water every day, and watch mushrooms grow right before your eyes!
 It's easy, exciting, and you're sure to grow edible mushroom on your kitchen counter in two weeks.